JamesOrr270/AlphaGenome_IBD/README.md

 tissue_type.py - Lists the tissue types available for use with AlphaGenome

 local_SNP.py - Idenifies SNPs that are within 1 MB with each other

+close_SNP_remove.py - Removes SNPs that are close to each other from the main datasets